What went wrong for Ola Electric after its $4 billion IPO?

 Margin woes

 According to Icra, this has resulted in a longer-than-expected period of cash burn and stretched its road to profitability.
 It warned that Ola may have to raise funds over the next 12-24 months.
 Much hinges on monthly sales.
-In his Q3 earnings call, Aggarwal said break-even at an operating level was at monthly sales of about 50,000.
-“Now, when we get there, it depends on market conditions as well as EV penetration," he said, adding it could be in the next few quarters.
+In his Q3 earnings call, Aggarwal said breakeven at an operating level was at monthly sales of about 50,000.
+“Now, when we get there, it depends on market conditions as well as EV (electric vehicle) penetration," he said, adding it could be in the next few quarters.

-Also Read: Icra downgrades Ola Electric Technologies as sales slump
+Also read: Icra downgrades Ola Electric Technologies as sales slump

 Internal challenges

-While Aggarwal framed sales growth as a broader market issue, Ola Electric itself faces operational, regulatory and reputational challenges.
+While Aggarwal framed sales growth as a broader market issue, Ola itself faces operational, regulatory and reputational challenges.
 Operationally, it has been grappling with product quality and after-sales service problems.
-Last October, the Central Consumer Protection Authority issued it a show-cause notice after receiving over 10,000 customer complaints since 2023.
+In October, the Central Consumer Protection Authority issued it a show-cause notice after receiving over 10,000 customer complaints since 2023.

 Big picture